linkvetern64/asymmetrik-bcr/README.md

 you can now open up your web browser and in the navigation bar enter "bcr.dev".
 This will take you to the local server Vagrant initialized with the git project loaded.

+In order to turn off the Vagrant VM and shutdown the server simply run.

+    "vagrant destroy"

 Project Specifications
 -